 - 1 package (16 ounces) Velveeta process cheese, cubed

 - 1/4 cup sour cream

-- In a 3-qt. saucepan, brown beef; drain and set aside.
-In the same saucepan, saute the onion, carrots, celery, basil and parsley in 1 tablespoon butter until vegetables are tender, about 10 minutes.
-Add the broth, potatoes and beef; bring to a boil.
-Reduce heat; cover and simmer for 10-12 minutes or until potatoes are tender.
+- In a large saucepan over medium heat, cook and crumble beef until no longer pink; drain and set aside.
+In same saucepan, melt 1 tablespoon butter over medium heat.
+Saute onion, carrots, celery, basil and parsley until tender, about 10 minutes.
+Add potatoes, beef and broth; bring to a boil.
+Reduce heat; simmer, covered, until potatoes are tender, 10-12 minutes.

 - Meanwhile, in a small skillet, melt remaining butter.
-Add flour; cook and stir for 3-5 minutes or until bubbly.
+Add flour; cook and stir until bubbly, 3-5 minutes.
 Add to soup; bring to a boil.
-Cook and stir for 2 minutes.
+Cook and stir 2 minutes.
 Reduce heat to low.
-Stir in the cheese, milk, salt and pepper; cook and stir until cheese melts.
-Remove from the heat; blend in sour cream.
+Stir in cheese, milk, salt and pepper; cook until cheese melts.
+Remove from heat; blend in sour cream.
 Yield: 8 servings (2-1/4 quarts).